Lukisan: Alex de Andreis,Pleasant Anticipations

-Today the gospel speaks about the temptation.
-According to Mark, the spirit drove Jesus out into the desert, and he remained in the desert for forty days, tempted by Satan.
-He was among wild beast.
+Today the gospel speaks about temptation.
+According to Mark, the Spirit drove Jesus out into the desert, and he remained in the desert for forty days, tempted by Satan.
+He was among wild beasts.
 So what is temptation?
 The temptation is an opportunity, a chance that puts us to make a choice between good and evil; between the kingdom of God and Satan.
 Naturally, man is created for goodness and his inclination and his action are for good but the temptation tries to deject this goal.
 Life is full of temptation because every time we are faced with a choice between good and evil.
-For example in the business world, you have a lot of loans then there is a time a cheat your costumer by giving a broken thing.
+For example in the business world, you have a lot of loans then there is a time a cheat your customer by giving a broken thing.
 Or as a student, you are tempted to cheat when you find difficulty in your examination.
-The mechanism of temptation is so subtle in the corridor full of pleasure and so convinced when there is no way out so that drives us to choose the evil.
-Evil is so genius that makes us full of false images and he tempts us in every direction also attacks us in the weakest of ourselves.
+The mechanism of temptation is so subtle in the corridor full of pleasure and so convinced when there is no way out so that drives us to choose evil.
+Evil is so genius that makes us full of false images and he tempts us in every direction and also attacks us in the weakest of ourselves.
 But of course, all things the evil offered actually are vain, nothingness, and destructive results.
-By the way, our choices determine who we are: when choose evil we are the follower of Satan, when we choose goodness, we are the follower of God.
+By the way, our choices determine who we are: when choosing evil we are the follower of Satan, when we choose goodness, we are the follower of God.
 So in the temptation, we can know and ask ourselves that do we love God by our choices.

 The Jesus follower is legally started by baptism.
-Now, by it, Jesus becomes our conscience because he has lived in heart and his spirit is within the soul.
+Now, by it, Jesus becomes our conscience because he has lived in the heart and his spirit is within the soul.
 By his resurrection, conscience is a covenant made between God and man in spirit and in the flesh which is beyond the covenant of Noah.
 It is an everlasting covenant that is written in every heart who believes him.
 In love, God recalls this covenant through him.
 We need to keep this new covenant which is our compass in the journey of life.
 Jesus instructs us to do good, he guides us to do justice, and he teaches us his way through clear conscience.

 Jesus says: “This is the time of fulfillment.
 The kingdom of God is at hand”.
 This happens when Satan is defeated and broken down by our choices and our actions for the kingdom of God.
 And definitively the ways to the kingdom of God are love and truth.